uts-isf/CEREI/README.md

    * [Acknowledgements](#acknowledgements)

 ## Contents of the repo
-- [src](https://github.com/uts-isf/CEREI/tree/main/src/main/java) folder: It contains the followings:
+- The [src](https://github.com/uts-isf/CEREI/tree/main/src/main/java) folder: It contains the followings:
     - [./main/java/](https://github.com/uts-isf/CEREI/tree/main/src/main/java): It contains [module-info.java](https://github.com/uts-isf/CEREI/blob/main/src/main/java/module-info.java) file which is used to create the minimal java runtime environment so that the program can run without the need to install java.
     - [./main/java/au/org/nifpi/cerei/](https://github.com/uts-isf/CEREI/tree/main/src/main/java/au/org/nifpi/cerei): It contains the source code.
-- [tools](https://github.com/uts-isf/CEREI/tree/main/tools) folder: It contains [CEREI.xml](https://github.com/uts-isf/CEREI/blob/main/tools/CEREI.xml) file used which is by Launch4j to create the cerei.exe file from the cerei.jar file.  (cerei.jar is created from the source code)
+- The [tools](https://github.com/uts-isf/CEREI/tree/main/tools) folder: It contains [CEREI.xml](https://github.com/uts-isf/CEREI/blob/main/tools/CEREI.xml) file used which is by Launch4j to create the cerei.exe file from the cerei.jar file.  (cerei.jar is created from the source code)
-- [docs](https://github.com/uts-isf/CEREI/tree/main/docs) folder: It contains the source code documentation produced by Javadoc (APIs that provide documentation for subsequent developers).
+- The [docs](https://github.com/uts-isf/CEREI/tree/main/docs) folder: It contains the source code documentation produced by Javadoc (APIs that provide documentation for subsequent developers).
-- [app]: It contains the executable file and the associated folders.
+- The [app](https://github.com/uts-isf/CEREI/tree/main/app) folder: It contains the executable file and the associated folders for the current version.
-- [blank_templates](https://github.com/uts-isf/CEREI/tree/main/blank_templates) folder: It contains blank templates of the seven input files, allowing users to customize the simulation according to their specific needs by populating with their own data.
+- The [blank_templates](https://github.com/uts-isf/CEREI/tree/main/blank_templates) folder: It contains blank templates of the seven input files, allowing users to customize the simulation according to their specific needs by populating with their own data.
 For more information how to fill them up, see [Documentation](#documentation).
-- [sample_data](https://github.com/uts-isf/CEREI/tree/main/sample_data) folder: It contains a set of sub-folders containing input files specifically tailored for 15 different case study scenarios.
+- The [sample_data](https://github.com/uts-isf/CEREI/tree/main/sample_data) folder: It contains a set of sub-folders containing input files specifically tailored for 15 different case study scenarios.
 These input files are carefully crafted from real-world data and represent various scenarios, each representing a unique use case.

 ## Building CEREI from source code
 Building CEREI from source code requires technical knowledge of developing java applications.
 The following describes the method used to build the version on the tool on the repository, although other methods can be used.
-- Download the source code from the repository.
+- Download the source code from the repository, which can be found in the [src](https://github.com/uts-isf/CEREI/tree/main/src/main/java) folder.
 - Compile the code.
 - Create a .jar file.
 - Optional - Create a java run-time environment that contains the java base and desktop modules as a minimum.
 The repository has a functional jre in the sub-directory \texttt{smalljre}.